DRKWang/STA208_SPRING2020/readme.md

 #### 3
 We also meet the problem that the graph is colorful.
 In this case, we consider one more parameter in our model, channel.
 If the data has k color channels,then we need k times parameters at the beginning.
 Actually, there are no much difference between the black-white data and colorful data.
-In implement this model for CIFAR-10 dataset.

 ## Results